naschidaniel/laurasBlog/PRODUCTION.md

 ## Rsync

 Rsync is used to exchange data between the local PC and the server.
 All settings are done in the `fabric\settings.json` file under "production".
-Please specify the `remote_user` (for example: example) and `remote_host` (for example: example.org) In the sub-dictionary "rsync" `local_dir`, `remote_dir` and `exclude` files are set for every single task.
+Please specify the `REMOTE_USER` (for example: example) and `REMOTE_HOST` (for example: example.org) In the sub-dictionary "rsync" `local_dir`, `remote_dir` and `exclude` files are set for every single task.

 ### Push local files onto the server